-- Evaporation of liquid due to pressure gradient turns irrelevant, since liquid is provided by the sprays at the rate it is evaporated, maintaining solids diluted - The film prevents free solids to accumulate on walls, carrying down impinged solids alongside liquid draining
+- Evaporation of liquid due to pressure gradient becomes irrelevant, since liquid is provided by the sprays at the rate it is evaporated, maintaining solids diluted. - The film prevents free solids from accumulating on walls, carrying down impinged solids alongside liquid draining.

-Continuous washing will collect solids in a slow and enough pace avoiding its accumulation on walls, substantially increasing maintenance intervals and mist eliminator lifespan.
+Continuous washing with adequate flow will collect and remove solids, avoid solid accumulation on walls and substantially increase maintenance intervals and mist eliminator lifespan.